bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:01:41

-Yeah, he was demonstrating how to make your own mempool policies.
+Yeah, he was doing how to make your own mempool policies.
 It was pretty cool, because we've been dealing a lot during the conference with new versions of spam on the blockchain.
-So he gave an illustration of how fast it is to update the mempool to filter out more spam.
+So he was just like, let's just do an illustration of how fast it is to update the mempool to filter out more spam.

 **Speaker 0:** 00:01:59